aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Opaque structures

-s2n defines two opaque structures that are used for managed objects.
+s2n defines several opaque structures that are used for managed objects.
 Because these structures are opaque, they can only be safely referenced indirectly through pointers and their sizes may change with future versions of s2n.